Admission Policies, Requirements, Procedures

 Programs Requiring Additional Materials or Screening

-In addition to the undergraduate admission application and the required educational records, some programs require applicants to submit other materials.
+In addition to the Undergraduate Admission Application and the required educational records, some programs require applicants to submit other materials.
 If other materials are needed, the student will receive information and instructions from their intended major.

 The following majors require that students be screened beyond the regular SIU Carbondale admission requirements before entering directly into the programs: automotive technology, aviation flight, aviation management, business and administration, biomedical engineering, civil engineering, computer engineering, electrical engineering, mechanical engineering, dental hygiene, public safety management, music, nursing, physical therapist assistant, radiologic sciences, and teacher education programs.